Close

 • Volunteer work: Volunteering is a great way to test out new career tracks, learn about your new community and meet new friends.
 It can often be a great way to break into a new field and potentially earn a paying position.

 Moving overseas could open up new and exciting opportunities.
-Just remember to do your prep, give yourself time to get settled and investigate all your options.
+Just remember to prepare, give yourself time to get settled and investigate all your options.
 Also, remember that the MSEP Job Search on MySECO is always available to help connect you with employers worldwide.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.